Virtuant/hadoop-admin-2019/docs/pig-baseball.md

 <h4>4.
 Identify players who scored highest runs for each year</h4>

-> ![tip](https://user-images.githubusercontent.com/558905/40528496-37bfadac-5fbf-11e8-8b5a-8bea2634f284.png) If you haven’t yet, create a new directory, such as `baseball/input` in HDFS and put statistic files Batting.csv & Master.csv into this directory from your local machine.
+> ![tip](https://user-images.githubusercontent.com/558905/40528496-37bfadac-5fbf-11e8-8b5a-8bea2634f284.png) If you haven’t yet, create a new directory, such as `baseball/input` in HDFS and put statistic files Batting.csv & People.csv into this directory from your local machine.
 You may rename them in HDFS as you wish.

 For this lab, you should consider following fields/columns: